grvsrm/grvsrm-hugo/content/post/Volcano Eruption/index.md

     ##   <chr>   <chr>          <dbl>
     ## 1 ppv     macro          0.616

 We can check the ppv across various bootstraps to see how it behaves in different data samples.
-It doesn't change much, which indicates that model is not too sensitive too new data.
+It doesn't change much, which indicates that model is not too sensitive to the new data.
 ``` r
 volcano_res %>%
     collect_predictions() %>%